 The word “sign” refers to a surface prepared for the warning or safety instructions to industrial workers or anyone else who may be exposed to hazards.
 Excluded from this definition are news releases, safety posters, and bulletins used for employee education.
 There are four primary types of signs:

 - Biological hazard warning

 Sign wording.
 The wording of any sign should be easily read and concise.
 The sign should contain sufficient information to be easily understood.
-The wording should make a positive, rather than negative suggestion and should be accurate in fact.
+The wording should make a positive, rather than negative, suggestion and should be factually accurate.

 Danger.
 Danger signs indicate immediate danger and that special precautions are necessary.
 The colors red, black, and white must be those of opaque glossy samples as specified in Table 1 of Fundamental Specification of Safety Colors for CIE Standard Source “C,” American National Standard Institute (ANSI) Z53.1-1967, and “Specification of the Safety Colors for CIE Illuminate C and the CIE 1931, 2° ...